(HPV) infection is one of the most common sexually transmitted infections in

 of NHANES sera for HPV antibody) will allow evaluation of trends in prevalence

 of type-specific HPV infection by age, sexual behavior, and race/ethnicity.
 Two

 HPV vaccines (Gardasil and Cervarix) are licensed and recommended for use in

-21 years not previously vaccinated.
+licensed and available for boys and men.
 As vaccine becomes more widely used,

 the national prevalence of HPV infection will be critical for evaluating